Life Insurance Riders: Definition, Advantages and More

 - It makes the insurance policy more economical

-- It allows you to customise your insurance policy
+- It allows you to customize your insurance policy

 In conclusion, it always best to know what your insurer has to offer so that you can get the most out of your life insurance policy.
 It is recommended that you analyse and research possible riders that can meet your future needs.